MapsPeople/web-ui/packages/map-template/README.md

 13. `startZoomLevel` - Used like this `startZoomLevel=22`.
 14. `gmMapId` - Used like this `gmMapId=yourGmMapId`.
 15. `bearing` - Used like this `bearing=180`.
 Not compatible with MapsIndoors 2D models and MapsIndoors labels on Google Maps.
 16. `pitch` - Used like this `pitch=30`.
 Not compatible with MapsIndoors 2D models and MapsIndoors labels on Google Maps.
-The value of the pitch can be between 0-90 degrees.
+The value of the pitch can be between 0-85 degrees on a Mapbox map.

 **Note!** All the query parameters need to be separated with the `&` symbol, without any spaces in between. **Note!** When using parameters such as `directionsTo`, `directionsFrom`, `locationId`, `externalIDs`, and `tileStyle` make sure you are using the correct `apiKey` parameter to which they belong.
 **Note!** When using the `gmMapId` property, you need to use it together with the `gmApiKey` that it is associated with.